 OH Native to the southwestern United Sates and northwestern Mexico, White Sage ( 2m height when flowering), is an evergreen perennial shrub of exquisite beauty.
 The whitish green leaves have oils and resins that release a strong aroma when rubbed or burned.
 The flowers are loved by bees, hence its Latin species name apiana.
 It is most known in the form of a smudge stick used by Native American tribes in various purification rituals.
 Also, it is used medicinally and as a food.
 An infusion of the leaves can be used to treat colds or put into sweat baths.
 The seeds have been added to traditional Native American dishes such as pinole.

-Sow in trays in Spring/Summer.
+Sow in trays in Spring/Summer, DO NOT COVER SEEDS, as they require light to germinate.
 Prick out to pots when true leaves appear.
 Transplant into garden when a healthy root system develops at 40cm diagonal spacing.
 Perennial plant that requires free draining soil and full sun.
-This plant historically has a poor germination rate.
-Our seed is fresh and germination around 50%.
-We have included extra seeds to account for this.
+This plant historically is hard to germinate, with low germination in fresh seed.